reke1608/rekeportfolio/content/teaching/index.md

           company_logo: uwinnipeg
           location: Winnipeg, MB
           date_start: '2020-01-01'
-          date_end: '2021-04-01'
+          date_end: ''
           description: |2-
-              - Conducted tutorials for 6 hours weekly to review material covered in lectures, including creating supporting materials for lectures that received positive responses from students.
-As a result, a B grade average was maintained in the course in both years.
+              - Conducted weekly tutorials for at least 4 hours to review material covered in lectures, including creating supporting materials for lectures that received positive responses from students.
+As a result, a B grade average has been maintained in the course over the years.
               - Held office hours in addition to tutorials to provide extra support for students.
 In an end-of-term course evaluation, 100% of students found the tutorials and office hours extremely helpful.
               - Course:
-                 - CHEM-1112: Basic Principles of Chemical Reactivity (Winter 2020, Winter 2021)
+                 - CHEM-1112: Basic Principles of Chemical Reactivity (Winter 2020, Winter 2021 & Winter 2023)
         - title: Lab Demonstrator
           company: Department of Mathematics & Statistics, University of Winnipeg
           company_url: ''